jtekt/ecr-pull-secret-renewer/README.md

-# AWS ECR credentials renewer
+# ECR pull secret renewer

 A simple container to update an imagePullSecret in every namespace of a Kubernetes cluster in order to pull images from AWS ECR.